SketchUp

 • Styles

-Go to the Menu > App Settings, and then, Settings to Metric To set your model to work in Millimeters.
+Go to the Menu > App Settings, and then set your model to work in Millimeters.

 Lines and Shapes